Azure/azure-functions-openai-extension/README.md

 #### [C# example](./samples/other/dotnet/csharp-inproc/)

-Setting a model is optional for non-Azure Open AI, [see here](#default-open-ai-models) for default model values for Open AI.
+Setting a model is optional for non-Azure OpenAI, [see here](#default-open-ai-models) for default model values for OpenAI.

 ```csharp
 [FunctionName(nameof(WhoIs))]